ltrii/Sprint-Challenge-Authentication/README.md

 Demonstrate your understanding of this week's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

 1. What is the purpose of using _sessions_?

+To maintain a "session" of data (like being logged in) and information of what can be allowed during that session

 1. What does bcrypt do to help us store passwords in a secure manner.

+Hashes passwords using a cryptographic alg

 1. What does bcrypt do to slow down attackers?

+Hashes the password multiple times

 1. What are the three parts of the JSON Web Token?

 ## Project Set Up